rkapl123/DBAddin/docs/README.md

 If any of these is missing, please install yourself before starting DBAddin.

-Download a zip package in [https://github.com/rkapl123/DBAddin/releases](https://github.com/rkapl123/DBAddin/releases), unzip to any location and run deployAddin.cmd in the folder.
+Download the asset DBAddinReleasePkg.zip in [https://github.com/rkapl123/DBAddin/releases](https://github.com/rkapl123/DBAddin/releases), unzip to any location and run deployAddin.cmd in the folder.
 This copies DBAddin.xll, DBAddin.xll.config and DBAddinCentral.config to your %appdata%\Microsoft\AddIns folder and starts Excel for activating DBAddin (adding it to the registered Addins).

 After installation you'd want to adapt the connection strings (ConstConnString**N**) that are globally applied if no function-specific connection string is given and environment **N** is selected.